Feinstein praises, hugs Graham at end of Barrett hearings

 “I want to thank you for your fairness and the opportunity of going back and forth.
 It leaves one with a lot of hopes, a lot of questions, and even some good ideas — perhaps some good bipartisan legislation we can put together to make this great country even better,” she added.

-The civility between parties is a rare occurrence on Capitol Hill with only three weeks before the Nov.
+The civility between parties is a rare occurrence on Capitol Hill these days with only three weeks before the Nov.
 3 elections and with the last Supreme Court confirmation hearings, weighing Justice Brett M. Kavanaugh, turning quite divisive between the parties after Democrats accused the president’s high court pick in 2018 of sexual misconduct including gang rape.

 None of the allegations were proven true and Justice Kavanaugh vehemently denied them.
 He was eventually confirmed.

 Though Democrats are angry the GOP majority moved forward with President Trump’s Supreme Court nominee weeks before the election, the hearing was conducted quite respectfully between both sides.